🎓 Program Overview

 - Health checks and readiness probes: /health and /ready endpoints for container orchestration

-Deploy your Rust backend across the AWS ecosystem β from serverless Lambda functions to containerised ECS services to the API Gateway edge.
+Deploy your Rust backend across the AWS ecosystem — from serverless Lambda functions with lambda_runtime to containerised ECS services to the API Gateway edge.

 - AWS Lambda with Rust: the lambda_runtime crate, cold start performance, and the Lambda Web Adapter for running Axum on Lambda